 The School is a leading independent co-educational prep school with 400 boys and girls aged 4 – 13.
-Rated as 'outstanding' in recent inspections, the School has a wide range of modern facilities which provide for an extensive programme of extra-curricular activities, from sport to theatre to music.
+Receiving excellent reports in recent inspections, most recently November 2014, the School has a wide range of modern facilities which provide for an extensive programme of extra-curricular activities, from sport to theatre to music.
 Despite these excellent resources, it retains the intimate 'family feel' of a small school where teachers are able to get to know each child individually.

 The Choristers undertake a rigorous but rewarding course of study and activities.
 Many many go on to win music awards to leading secondary schools at the end of their time at the School.

 The school fees for Choristers are supported in large part by King’s College: the current Chorister fees stand at £2,310 per term, roughly one-third of the full boarding fee.
 However, King’s makes every effort to ensure that choristerships are open to any boy of the right musical ability regardless of financial circumstances.
 Please get in touch with the School if you would like to find out more about bursaries (01223 365814 or ).

 All of the Choristers are full-boarders in term-time, living in the School’s boarding house alongside a few non-chorister weekly-boarders.